Rosemeis/hapla/README.md

 python -m ruff format --check --no-cache hapla tests setup.py
 ```

-The [GitHub workflow](.github/workflows/ci.yml) builds and validates the wheel
+[CI](.github/workflows/ci.yml) checks style, builds the wheel and source
-and source archive, runs installed tests with one and two native threads, and
+archive, and runs the installed tests with one and two native threads.
+Pushes
-checks the CLI.
-Pushes and pull requests test Linux.
-Manual runs also cover
+and pull requests run on Linux; manual runs also cover macOS and Python 3.10,
-macOS and Python 3.10, 3.12, and 3.14.
-Linux CI builds against HTSlib 1.20.
+3.12, and 3.14.
-Local reports, benchmarks, analysis outputs, and compiled files are excluded
-from source distributions.

 ## Citation